Skip to content

 Batch processing

-export const notifications = defineFifoQueue({
+export const notifications = defineQueue<Notification>({ fifo: true })

-onBatch: async ({ messages }) => {
+.onMessageBatch(async ({ messages }) => {

-await sendAll(messages.map(m => m.body));
+await sendAll(messages.map((m) => m.body));

 });

 All messages in a batch are processed together.
 If the handler throws, all messages are reported as failed.
+Return { failures: string[] } with messageIds for partial batch failure reporting.

 Schema validation

-export const events = defineFifoQueue({
+export const events = defineQueue({

 schema: (input) => {